 The HR Committee manages Osisko's Long-Term Incentive Plans with full authority.
 The HR Committee considers ad hoc and annual grants of options, RSUs and DSUs based on recommendations made by the Executive Chair of the Board and the President and Chief Executive Officer from time to time, for participants other than themselves.
 The HR Committee, in turn, considers such recommendations and, as appropriate, makes recommendations to the Board of Directors, including any awards to the Executive Chair of the Board and the President and Chief Executive Officer.
-In reviewing Management's recommendation relating to grants under the

-Long-Term Incentive Plans, the HR Committee and the Board of Directors may take into account past grants and factor in any such grants made by associate companies to any of the Corporation's Named Executives.
+In reviewing Management's recommendation relating to grants under the Long-Term Incentive Plans, the HR Committee and the Board of Directors may take into account past grants, in consideration for assuming an executive role.
+In the case of grants to the OBL Named Executive, the HR Committee and the Board of Directors act on the recommendation for the OBL board of directors.